Goalsetter Cashola card review

 PIN transaction fee

 It’s still early days for the Cashola card, but we admire Goalsetter’s mission to help kids learn more about saving and spending their money wisely.
-Although most prepaid cards provide features that teach kids good financial management skills, this one stands out for its educational quizzes.
+Although most prepaid cards provide features that teach kids good financial management skills, this one stands out for its educational quizzes that let parents reward kids with cash.

 How much does Goalsetter Cashola cost?Goalsetter Cashola prepaid card has no monthly fee.
 Here’s what you should expect in fees and limits: